ddovbii/colony-workshop/content/module1/33_edit_bp.md

 weight: 33
 draft: false
 ---
+In this step, you will edit a blueprint provided in your Git repository and modify it to meet the needs of your developers.
+Instead of 3 VMs, the promotion manager application components willa all be deployed on 1 VM.

 1\.
-Edit promotion-manager-dev.yaml.
+Edit __promotion-manager-dev.yaml__.
 You can find this file in the Git directory of your repo: aws-workshop-colony/blueprints/

 ![43_page](/images/module1/edit_bp_git.png)